 The Assamese language makes usage of the Assamese script that is a variant of eastern Nagari script.
 The Assamese script traces its roots from the Gupta script.
 The writing style of Assamese language is very unique.
 It directly resembles the Mithilakshar script of the Maithili language, with the Bengali script.
 Assam had its individual system of writing on the bark of the ‘saanchi’ tree in which spiritual texts and chronicles were written.
 The contemporary spellings in Assamese are not essentially phonetic.
 ‘Hemkosh’ is the second Assamese dictionary, introduced spellings based on Sanskrit language.

 Assamese literature of contemporary times is more popular because of a particular genre of vibrant short-stories.
-The present generation of some well known popular writers include names such as Harendra Kumar Bhuyan, Arupa Patangia Kalita, Phul Goswami, Indira Goswami and Manoj Kumar Goswami.
+The present generation of some well-known writers includes Harendra Kumar Bhuyan, Arupa Patangia Kalita, Phul Goswami, Indira Goswami and Manoj Kumar Goswami.

 |More Articles in Languages of India (36)|